Hikers walking in the Salineras de Maras, region of Cusco

 Peru

-Before you go to Peru, you must ensure that you have a valid passport with at least one blank page available for the entry stamp.
+Before you go to Peru, you must ensure that you have a passport valid for at least 6 months from your date of arrival, with at least one blank page available for the entry stamp.
 In case you're traveling somewhere else after your Peru trip, proof of onward travel would also come in handy.

 Peru is one of the most popular destinations in South America, and there is a number of vaccinations that are either required or recommended before getting there.
 Routine vaccinations include MMR (Measles, Mumps, Rubella), TDAP (Tetanus, Diphtheria, and Pertussis), Pneumonia, Chickenpox, Shingles, Influenza, Meningitis, and Polio.
 Peru authorities also recommend (but do not require proof of) vaccinations for Hepatitis A, Hepatitis B, and Yellow Fever.
 Vaccination for yellow fever is particularly recommended for those traveling to jungle areas below 7,500 feet in altitude.

-You may be wondering whether Peru is a good family destination, given the high altitude and sometimes demanding mountain treks.
-Rest assured, though - Peru is a wonderful destination for both children and adults, with plenty of activities they can enjoy.
-From chocolate making and cooking classes to sandboarding, kayaking, and visits to llama farms, Peru has many family-friendly attractions for you to try. -
+Peru is a wonderful destination for both children and adults, with plenty of activities they can enjoy.
+From chocolate making and cooking classes to sandboarding, kayaking, and visits to llama farms, Peru has many family-friendly attractions for you to try.
+Whilst much of the multi-day treks are on steep, rugged terrain and reach high-altitudes, these may be suitable for fit, adventurous teenagers.

-Peru is considered a safe country, with petty theft being the biggest of your worries.
-Whether you're backpacking or traveling around, avoid flaunting jewelry and money, watch your belongings, and lock your bags on overnight buses.
+Peru is considered a safe country to visit.
+As with many popular tourist destinations, there is a small amount of petty theft and you should use your common sense when choosing where to go, what to wear and how to carry your valuables.
+It is sensible to avoid flaunting jewellery and money, watch your belongings, and lock your bags on overnight buses.
 Additionally, make copies of your personal documents, and don't engage in any drug activity.
 The latter may result in unwanted altercations with corrupt police officers.
 However, in case of emergency, have a list of helpful numbers and addresses at hand.

-Ultimately, a good rule of thumb you should follow is "If you can't do it at home, don't do it in Peru."
-Stay away from any illegal activities and be a smart traveler - and you'll come back home with amazing memories. -
+Ultimately, a good rule of thumb you should follow is "If you can't do it at home, don't do it in Peru" and you'll hopefully come back home with amazing memories.

 The most popular time periods for Machu Picchu trek tours are May to September due to a lack of rain.
 From October to December, it is most likely to be rainy and from January to February, conditions are extremely wet, so much so that trails are closed until March.
 We recommend trekking between May and September where chances of rain are very low.
 However, better conditions means bigger crowds especially in the Citadel and even directly on the Inca trail.
 It’s up to you to take the risk if you decide to trek during the rainy season.